 Once you finish your billing and coding training, you should be ready for an entry-level position.
 Later, once you have 1-2 years of experience, you can take your certification exams.
 Becoming certified is not required, but many future employers find it an attractive quality.

-In 2020, med billers and coders made an average pay of $48,270 (bls.gov).
+According to the Bureau of Labor Statistics, medical billers made an average salary of $42,750 in 2021.
+Whereas medical coders earned an average of $48,310 in 2021.
 Read the medical billing and coding job description for more.